Quick Answer

 Izhar Shafawī (Lip Clear Pronunciation)

-Izhar Shafawī occurs when Meem Sakinah is followed by Waw (و) or Meem (م).
-In these cases, the Meem is pronounced clearly without forced concealment or merging.
+Izhar Shafawī occurs when Meem Sakinah is followed by any letter except Meem (م) and Ba (ب).
+In these cases, the Meem is pronounced clearly.

 Think of Izhar Shafawī like clear, open communication where the Meem sound is heard distinctly without any modification.
 It's the natural way to pronounce Meem when followed by these specific letters.